RPallas92/RPallas92.github.io/_posts/2025-06-30-math-parser.md

 #### Algorithm Breakdown: `find_best_split_indices_simd`

-This function's job is to find the best `+` signs to split on.
+This function's purpose is to identify the optimal `+` signs for splitting.

 ##### Step 1: The SIMD Scan

 The code enters a main loop, processing the input in 64-byte chunks.
-Inside, it uses `_mm512_cmpeq_epi8_mask` to generate bitmasks.
-This instruction compares all 64 bytes of the chunk against a target character and returns a 64-bit integer (`u64`) where the N-th bit is `1` if the N-th byte was a match.
+Within this loop, it uses `_mm512_cmpeq_epi8_mask` to generate bitmasks.
+This instruction compares all 64 bytes of the current chunk against a target character and returns a 64-bit integer (`u64`) where the N-th bit is `1` if the N-th byte was a match.

 ##### Step 2: The serial scan

-Next, we combine these masks and loop through only the interesting bits.
-This is the key part:
+Next, we combine these masks and iterate only through the "interesting" bits.
+This is a key step:

 ```rust
 let mut all_interesting_mask = open_mask | close_mask | plus_mask; // This means we are looking for '(', ')' and '+' characters.